Stratford-upon-Avon and Midland Junction Railway: The East and West Junction Railway

-A further time extension had to be sought in Parliament, and preference loans obtained to build further, but on 1 July 1873 the western (Stratford to Kineton) and eastern (Fenny Compton to Green's Norton Junction, Towcester) ends of the line were ready, and trains ran between Blisworth and Stratford.
+A further time extension had to be sought in Parliament, the East and West Junction Railway (Extension of Time) Act 1871 (34 & 35 Vict. c. lxxxi), and preference loans obtained to build further, but on 1 July 1873 the western (Stratford to Kineton) and eastern (Fenny Compton to Green's Norton Junction, Towcester) ends of the line were ready, and trains ran between Blisworth and Stratford.
 Between Blisworth and Green's Norton Junction this was by running powers over the Northampton and Banbury Junction Railway.